padwyatt/foodhoover/README.md

 * Full imports for all sectors run daily at 6PM UK time
 * Often, the same restaurant will appear on multiple aggregators.
 It may also appear on the same aggregator under different names (i.e. if there are multiple brands operating from the same site).
 Foodhoover attempts to link together these entities, principally by associating them with a Google Places ID.
 This can occasionally go wrong!
 * Restaurant counts are, following the logic above, counts of unique sites, not aggregator listings (which is a slightly higher number)
-* JustEat's McDonald's restaurants do not appear in Foodhoover

 ## Technicalities and data